vibhuti0/tkinter_assignment/README.md

 # tkinter_assignment
-A very basic gui window is created using tkinter in which i have learnt implementation of Label ,Radiobutton,Spinbutton.
+A very basic gui window is created using tkinter in which i have learned implementation of Label ,Radiobutton,Spinbox.